jyotsnawassan/Functional-Metagenomics/README.md

 # Functional-Metagenomics
-# Script available as PAAMWebpage.html
+# Functionality available as PAAMWebpage.html

 An algorithmic procedure is proposed to create a novel data structure of Phylogeny and Abundance-aware Matrix (PAAM) exploiting the phylogenetic ancestral, and; integrating taxonomical evolution of microorganisms